 San Francisco wears its health badge proudly.
 We have enough kale salads, organic juice places, and pilates reformer machines to serve a city twenty times our size.
 But that doesn’t mean that’s all we do - SF is also a great burger town.

-From double-deckers served in greasy paper bags to patties made from organic, free-range, multilingual cows who breathed their last breath overlooking the Pacific Ocean, SF is home to many excellent burgers.
+From double-deckers served in greasy paper bags to patties made from organic, free-range, multilingual cows who spent their final moments gazing at the Pacific Ocean, SF is home to many excellent burgers.
 We’ve scoured this city (i.e. eaten our weight in meat sandwiches) looking for the real standouts, so you won’t ever waste your time on a mediocre burger again.
-Here are the 18 best burgers in San Francisco, ranked according to extensive research and analysis (a.k.a., multiple episodes of meat sweats).
+Here are our favorite places in San Francisco to get a burger.

 Sometimes you want two things at once.
 Causwells’ brunch burger is the ideal vehicle for having your eggs and bacon while eating a burger too.
-Yes, a brunch burger is taking our number one spot - and for good reason.
 The combination of the perfectly-fried egg, crispy-but-not-burnt bacon, high-quality meat, and super-melted cheese is incredible.
-Especially if you choose to keep one foot firmly planted in Marina mode and add avocado.

-Mixing bitters (yes, the ones in your cocktail) into a burger patty sounds like a gimmick.
-But if that’s why this thing tastes so good, we’re all for it.
-The Muenster cheese is nice and melty, there’s a layer of housemade pickles at the bottom, and they always cook the patty just how you asked for it.
-If you come in during happy hour (weekdays from 5:30-6:30pm and 10:30-11:30pm), you get a free beer with your burger, which is like bribing a kid to eat an ice cream cone.
+Mixing bitters into a burger patty sounds like a gimmick, but if that’s why this thing tastes so good, we’re all for it.
+The muenster is nice and melty, there’s a layer of housemade pickles at the bottom, and they always cook the patty just how you asked for it.
+If you come in during Happy Hour (weekdays from 5:30-6:30pm and 10:30-11:30pm), you get a free beer with your burger, which is basically like bribing a kid to eat an ice cream cone.

 The Brass Hat Burger at Southern Pacific has some slightly fancy toppings (pepper jack cheese, caramelized onions), but it’s the use of pickled jalapenos and sweet chili sauce that really sets this one apart.
-It’s sweet, savory, and spicy all at the same time, and we’re never not ordering it when we come here.
+It’s sweet, savory, and spicy all at the same time, and we always order it when we come here.

 Roam has every type of burger you could possibly want, but the French & Fries with a bison patty is our personal favorite.
 The meat is the perfect balance of lean and fat, and avocado, gruyere, and truffle fries are all sandwiched between the sesame bun.
 Don’t say we didn’t warn you.